spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 You also may want to complete the bonus challenge, [Make a Mood Board](../12-BONUS-challenges/mood-board), to help you solidify your design.

+Again, don't get bogged down trying to make your site perfect.
+Make it acceptable.
+You should make it a goal to revisit your site each week to add to it.

 ## Release 2: Development

 #### Add Content using HTML